D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/ptq_process.md

 - To specify operators running on the CPU, use the ``run_on_cpu`` parameter in the YAML file.
 Specify the node name to indicate the corresponding operator running on the CPU (e.g., run_on_cpu: conv_0).

-- If there is an error during model compilation after specifying run_on_cpu, please contact the Horizon technical support team.
+- If there is an error during model compilation after specifying run_on_cpu, please contact the D-Robotics technical support team.

 ##### Accuracy Debugging ToolsAfter trying the above two methods for accuracy fine-tuning, if your accuracy still does not meet expectations, we provide an accuracy debug tool to help you locate the problem.